Large-time asymptotics for the defocusing Manakov system on a nonzero background: Introduction

-Moreover, we believe the methods presented in this paper can be applied to study the long-time behavior of the arbitrary $N$-component defocusing nonlinear Schr\"odinger equations with similar boundary conditions.
-Indeed, for the $N$-component case, the corresponding solutions have already been related to a block $3 \times 3$ RH problem in Ref.~\cite{LSG2025}.
-Therefore, by employing this block matrix framework, the Deift-Zhou analysis developed in this work can be directly extended to the $N$-component scenario.
+Finally, we expect the methods presented in this paper can be applied to study the long-time behavior of arbitrary $N$-component defocusing NLS equations with similar NZBCs.
+This expectation is supported by the fact that, in the $N$-component case, the corresponding inverse problem can be formulated as a block $3\times3$ RH problem; see~\cite{LSG2025}.